Encouraging Open Conversation on Racism

 As a part of the national campaign of YWCA USA, each year YWCA Central Carolinas hosts a Stand Against Racism forum followed by a public pledging in Uptown Charlotte.

 This year’s national theme, “No Hate.
-No Fear.” will be focusing on immigration and racism, and the ways in which they intersect.
+No Fear,” focused on immigration and racism, and the ways in which they intersect.
 We know that immigrant justice is racial justice, and that xenophobia, bigotry, and racism is continuing to impact the lives and safety of our communities.
 The violence and trauma enacted upon immigrant communities has become increasingly visible at the forefront of conversations on race, citizenship, and criminalization.
 Charlotte’s Immigrant community has been severely impacted and has seen an increase in arrests and deportations.
-YWCA will host an Immigration forum on Thursday, April 25 from 6-8 pm to discuss concerns raised in the Charlotte area.

-On Friday, April 26 from 11am-1pm at the corner of Trade and Tryon, YWCA will continue to raise awareness about the negative impact of institutional and structural racism in our community.
-The 2-hour event features music, poetry, dancing, conversation and distributing ‘Racism Hurts Everyone’ stickers to passers-by.
+On Friday, June 14 from 11am-1pm at the corner of Trade and Tryon, YWCA continued to raise awareness about the negative impact of institutional and structural racism in our community.
+The 2-hour event featured music, poetry, dancing, conversation and distributing ‘Racism Hurts Everyone’ stickers to passers-by.
+YWCA collected pledges to stand against racism.
+And you can still pledge to take a stand by filling out the form below.

 YWCA Central Carolinas is focused on these priorities in Charlotte: